 After that, I toned the mood down a bit, to pay tribute to the loved ones the couples had lost and to allow them to be present in some way on the day.
 The pictures of those loved ones were on the table, to mark their presence, with a candle in front of them.
 I lit the candle to honour their memory.
 After the ceremony, people told me they were moved by the ritual.

-Later on in the ceremony, more candles were lit for the unity candle ceremony.
+Later on in the wedding ceremony, more candles were lit for the unity candle ceremony.
 The mothers of the bride and groom lit the outside candles in the beautiful floral arrangement created by Fethard Flowers.
 Later on, the couples took the light from the outside candles and used them to light the centre candle, to show that they were now one.

 After I tied their hands, I placed my own hands over theirs and recited a poem called Hands.
 For me, it was a profound, moving moment.
 The work I spoke were reminding the couple that they would be together, always supporting each other, for the rest of their lives.